 The Ralph W. Steen Award is conferred at the Fall meeting for outstanding service to historical efforts in East Texas.

 The Lucille Terry Historic Preservation Award is also presented at the Spring meeting, and recognizes outstanding efforts to preserve historical landmarks in East Texas.

 The C.K.
 Chamberlain Award is conferred at the Association's Fall meeting to honor the best article appearing in the preceding volume of the East Texas Historical Journal.

 The Ottis Lock Endowment Awards are awarded annually in the Fall for excellence in teaching and publishing.
 In addition, Ottis Lock Research Grants provide support for continued scholarship in East Texas history.

-The Pine Knot Legacy Award, which includes an honorarium to fund further work, is designed to honor those organizations that have, over time, demonstrated a continuing interest in the preservation and promotion of regional heritage through a variety of programs.
+The L. Patrick Hughes Legacy award which includes an honorarium to fund further work, is designed to honor those organizations that have, over time, demonstrated a continuing interest in the preservation and promotion of regional heritage through a variety of programs.

 The Archie P. McDonald Scholarship is awarded annually at the ETHA Fall meeting to Students who are history majors, with preference to those specializing in Texas history, especially East Texas history.